Orbital Architectures of Kepler Multis From Dynamical Instabilities: Results

 Although, the initial distributions for $\porb$ ratios and $\Rp$ are significantly different from those observed, once a similar dynamical state is achieved, the key observable properties including the distribution of adjacent-planet $\porb$ ratios, $\porb$, and $\Rp$ show excellent agreement between the model-detected and observed populations (\autoref{fig:fidu_dists}).
 While the $\porb$ distribution remains relatively unchanged via dynamical sculpting, it is severely affected by \kepler's detection biases, making the $\porb$ distribution for the model-detected population resemble the \kepler\ data.
 A closer inspection shows that our model-detected $\porb$ distribution peaks at a marginally lower value compared to the observed (middle panel, \autoref{fig:fidu_dists}).
 This can be attributed to our initial conditions.

 The simultaneous agreement in $K$ and $\porb$ ratios suggests that $\Mp$ in our models are consistent with the observed.
 This is also evident when we convert $\Mp$ into $\Rp$ and compare the model-detected population with the observed (right panel, \autoref{fig:fidu_dists}).
-The \kepler\ mission's bias toward detecting larger planets is evident when we compare simulated intrinsic and model-detected distributions.
 The simulated systems initially only contained planets with $\Rp/R_\oplus<3$.
 Thus, all planets with $\Rp/R_\oplus\gtrsim3$ in our models are created by planet-planet collisions.
 Interestingly the model-detected $\Rp$ distribution shows excellent agreement with the \kepler\ data even for $\Rp/R_\oplus\gtrsim3$.
 This indicates the possibility that in nature, smaller planets form more abundantly, and most larger planets are formed via mergers of the smaller planets during dynamical instabilities.
+On the other hand, we find a turnover in the final intrinsic PDF at $\Rp/R_\oplus\approx 1$, about $2\times$ higher than the smallest planet we have considered initially (\autoref{subsec:setup/star-planet-properties}).
+The turnover in the model-detected populations is at $\Rp/R_\oplus\gtrsim 1.5$, which illustrates \kepler's bias towards detecting larger planets.
+Since the turnovers in the final $\Rp$ distributions are at much higher values compared to the lower cutoff we used in our initial power-law $\Rp$ distribution, the effects of this initial choice are expected to be small.

+It is also worth noting that in the sub-Neptune regime, $\Rp$ is strongly dependent on the atmosphere properties, and the ability for late-stage atmosphere retention by the planet can significantly affect the observed $\Rp$ distribution.
+Our idealised simulations do not incorporate additional physics for atmosphere loss, e.g., via collisions loss \citep[e.g.,][]{Hwang2017,Denman2020}, photoevaporation \citep[e.g.,][]{2017_Owen_Wu}, or core-powered evaporation \citep[e.g.,][]{2018_Ginzburg_CorePowered}.
+Hence, a comparison of the $\Rp$ distributions with more granular details \citep[e.g., the bimodal distribution of $\Rp$,][]{2017_Fulton} is beyond the scope of this work.

-We show the final $\ecc$, mutual inclinations ($\imut$), and $\Mp$ in \autoref{fig:ecc_im_mp}.
+We show the final $\ecc$, $\imut$, and $\Mp$ in \autoref{fig:ecc_im_mp}.
 The final $\ecc$ distribution of our model-detected population approximately follows a Rayleigh distribution with $\bar{\ecc}\approx0.042$ which agrees well with the population level observed $\ecc$ estimates for \kepler's multis \citep[][]{2016_Xie, 2019_Mills}.
 The model-detected single-planet systems exhibit a marginally higher $\bar{e}\approx0.048$ than the model-detected multis.
 However, the $\bar{\ecc}$ of the apparently single-planet systems are considerably lower compared to the estimated $\bar{e}\sim0.2-0.3$ for \kepler's singles \citep[e.g.,][]{2016_Xie, 2019_Mills, 2019_Van_Eylen} (more discussion on this later).

 In contrast to giant planet scattering \citep[e.g.,][]{Chatteerjee_2008}, $\imut$ does not increase significantly for most systems we have studied here.
 In our fiducial ensemble, $\imut$ increases from a Rayleigh distribution with $\bar{\imut}=0.024$ initially to $\bar{\imut}=0.026$ for the final intrinsic population.
 Nevertheless, the final intrinsic $\imut$ distribution exhibits a prominent tail extending to large $\imut$ (\autoref{fig:ecc_im_mp}).